ScottLogic/blog/_posts/2024-07-02-investigating-code-quality-from-pr-data.md

 ### Pulling this together into a tool

 Our team built a tool, to which we provide a GitHub or GitLab URL.
 It then scrapes the PRs that have been raised within that repository.
-We take the PR data and process it, to produce a range of different metrics which we can be classified as either deterministic or AI-powered.
+We take the PR data and process it, to produce a range of different metrics which we classify as either deterministic or AI-powered.
 Our deterministic metrics use data such as the number of files changed, number of comments, requests for change, PR duration, and PR contributors.
 The AI-powered metrics use LLMs to analyse things like comment tone and subject, and to detect disagreements within comment threads.

 These metrics are then saved to a Parquet file, which can be exported to a [ClickHouse](https://clickhouse.com/clickhouse) database and imported into [Apache Superset](https://superset.apache.org/) to create a dashboard which allows us to visualise and explore the data captured.